Chalkwell: Amenities

-Chalkwell has a railway station on the c2c line, a few metres from the beach, with regular direct trains to London.
+Chalkwell has a railway station on the c2c line, directly adjacent to Joscelyne's beach, with direct trains to London Fenchurch Street Station on average every 10 minutes.

 Chalkwell Park has hosted Essex County Cricket Club matches and is the home ground for two local cricket clubs.
 Metal, the art organisation set up by Jude Kelly OBE has been based in Chalkwell Hall since 2006.
 The organisation offers residency space for artists and also organises the Village Green Art & Music Festival.
 The festival ran from 2008 for a weekend every July, but has not run since 2019 due to covid.
 The park is also home to NetPark, which claims to be the world’s first digital art park.
 The park is home to the annual fair that accompanies the Southend Carnival.

 Chalkwell Beach was awarded a Seaside Award in 2021, an English award for the best beaches.
 Chalkwell is home to two bowls clubs, Chalkwell Bowls Club which is based on Chalkwell Esplanade, and the Essex County Bowls Club that is based in Imperial Avenue.
 In 2009, an open water swimming club, the "Chalkwell Redcaps" was established.

 Chalkwell is home to an Aldi supermarket.